wjenh/pidp1-mods/Docs/UsingDCS2.md

     On call, IO register bit 17 set to 1 enables sbs16, else disables it.
     On return, the IO register will have the prior setting.
     ```

+- rxl 725422 convert between flexo and ascii
+    ```
+    On call:
+    IO register bit 0 set to 1 is flex to ascii, otherwise ascii to flex IO register bit 9 set to 1 means upper-shift for flex, see note IO register bits 10-17 are the character to convert On return:
+    IO register bit 0 will be unchanged
+    IO register bit 8 set to 1 for ascii to flex means the flex shift state changed IO register bit 9 set to 1 for ascii to flex means in upper shift state IO register bits 10-17 are the converted character
+    ```
+    This is a convenience IOT that will convert back and forth between flexo/concise and ascii.
+    It uses the same mappings as the regular send and receive translations.

+    The ineraction of bits 8 and 9 are important.

+    Bit 9 is the current shift state, set to a 1 if currently in upper shift mode, else 0.
+    Typically, this would initially be set to 0.

+    **IMPORTANT**, after the initial setting, the application should not change this bit until the current
+    character stream is competed.
+Otherwise, a valid character might never be returned.
+    When a shift, upper or lower, occurs, bit 9 will be updated to reflect the shift state
+    and bit 8 set to indicate a shift change happened.

+    For ascii to flex conversion, the character returned will be the appropriate shift character.
+    If there is no equivalent flex character for an ascii character, flxnch will be returned.

+    For flexo to ascii conversion, a shift character will be ignored and the returned character will be ascnch.

+    For either mode, the application should resubmit the character if bit 9 is a 1.
+    It can also check for ascnch in flexo to ascii mode or an upper or lower shift character in ascii to flexo mode.

 ## The Channel Request Block